raspibolt/raspibolt/static-channel-backup.md

 The thumbdrive-based setup protects the backup from a SSD drive failure.
 However, it does not protect against a situation where both the SSD drive and USB thumbdrive are destroyed at the same time (*e.g.* fire, flood, etc.).

 To protect against this situation, it is necessary to send the backup to a remote location.
-We will
+We will use a private repository on GitHub which is FOSS and free.
+The SCB file is already encrypted and can therefore be sent to the repository as is and without the need for additional encryption.

 ### Create a GitHub repository